amplience/dc-sample-blog-nextjs/README.md

 ### Creating Schemas & Registering Content Types

-In Dynamic Content and navigate to the "Content type schemas" area (Developer -> Content type schemas).
+In Dynamic Content, navigate to the "Content type schemas" area (Developer -> Content type schemas).

-For each of the Content Types list above:-
+For each of the Content Type Schemas listed above:-
 1. Click on "Create schema"
 2. Enter the Schema Id
 3. Select the Schema Type  from the drop down menu
 4. Click "Save & open schema"

-Navigate to the "Content type" area (Developer -> Content type).
+Navigate to the "Content types" area (Developer -> Content types).

 For each of the Content Types list above:-
 1. Click on "Register content type"